anniayush/GastricSentinel/README.md

-# Gastric Sentinel
+<h1>Gastric Sentinel</h1>
-**Advanced AI-driven diagnostic framework designed for early gastric cancer detection and lesion segmentation, leveraging a multi-modal fusion layer**.
+Advanced AI-driven diagnostic framework designed for early gastric cancer detection and lesion segmentation, leveraging a multi-modal fusion layer.
 To integrate diverse data sources like endoscopic images, CT/MRI scans, and clinical metadata.
 <br>
-# The multi-modal fusion layer
+<h2>The Multi-Modal Fusion Layer</h2>
-Employs a **dual-branch architecture**_typically combining a CNN based U-Net for local feature extraction from imaging modalities and a Transformer (e.g., Swin-Transformer) for capturing long-range dependencies—followed by a Feature Fusion (FF) module that uses linear Hadamard products and cross-modal attention to interactively merge features at multiple scales, enhancing lesion boundary precision.
+Employs a **dual-branch architecture** typically combining a CNN based U-Net for local feature extraction from imaging modalities and a Transformer (e.g., Swin-Transformer) for capturing long-range dependencies followed by a Feature Fusion (FF) module that uses linear Hadamard products and cross-modal attention to interactively merge features at multiple scales, enhancing lesion boundary precision.
 <br>
 <br>